 However, an existential crisis often happens for your own good and eventually helps you find your purpose in life.

 So when you catch yourself wondering: ‘Why am I sad for no reason?’, carefully watch your thought process.
 Are you asking yourself questions about your place in this world and the meaning of your existence?
 If so, your sadness is probably a symptom of an existential crisis.

 2. This could be a mid-life (or a quarter-life) crisis

 A mid-life or a quarter-life crisis is similar to an existential one, but it makes you ponder over more concrete issues.

 You may also have noticed that your own perception of the world has become different.
 You no longer feel enthusiastic about things or have the energy to go out, meet new people and take up activities.
-This can leave you feeling sad for no reason because on the subconscious level, you realize that life will never be as full and exciting as before.
+Eventually, you may find yourself asking: Why do I feel sad for no reason?
+This happens because at the subconscious level, you realize that life will never be as full and exciting as before.

 The same goes for other ages: in your 30s, you may struggle with finding the right career path.
 Having an unfulfilling, meaningless job you hate is enough to fuel a crisis.
 Similarly, you could still be single while desperately wanting to start a family.

 Possible reasons for experiencing a life crisis at any age are countless, but they all have one common root.
 And it is a lack of fulfillment and satisfaction.
 Maybe you have given up on your dreams or are pursuing the wrong things.
 All this makes you feel like your life is moving in the wrong direction.

 So to resolve this crisis, you need to find out what it is that makes you feel unfulfilled, unaccomplished and dissatisfied.